Easy Dill Dip Recipe

-Today I'm sharing another quick, low-stress recipe - my Easy Dill Dip Recipe!
+Today I'm sharing another quick, low-stress recipe - my Dill Dip for Veggies!

 This dip has evolved over the years, and was originally based on the veggie dip that one of my aunts used to bring to holiday get togethers.